cbourke/ComputerScienceI/documents/syllabus.md

     labs by reading the handouts before coming to lab.
 Get started and don't get distracted.

--   Piazza: if you have questions ask them on Piazza.
+-   Online message board: if you have questions post to our online message board.
 It is the best and likely fastest way to get help with your questions.
 Also, be sure to read other student's posts and questions and feel free to answer yourself!